Are you newly diagnosed with HIV or AIDS and feeling lost, feeling overwhelmed, scared, nervous and completely overwhelmed?

 Do I need an HIV doctor?

 Yes!
 I found a doctor by asking my local HIV nonprofit for a recommendation.
 They also helped me deal with my insurance (and assisted me with all my insurance questions).
+Do not delay getting started because you think you can’t afford to go to the doctor or can’t afford the meds.
+It will all work out!

 Do I need to start taking HIV drugs?